 A stroke is a health condition characterized by a reduced or compromised blood supply to a part of the brain, resulting from an inadequate supply of oxygen and nutrients to brain cells.
 If this condition is not treated immediately, brain cells begin to die within minutes, leading to brain injury, disability, or death.

 The treatment for stroke depends on its type—ischemic stroke, caused by a blocked blood vessel, or hemorrhagic stroke, caused by intracerebral bleeding.
 Early intervention is essential, and treatment guidelines vary accordingly.
+The first-line treatment is mainly for ischemic stroke, which is also the majority of cases, and it includes the following:

 Keep reading to learn about the best stroke treatment!